TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 The Incident Response Team shall establish at least one secondary communication channel for situations where the primary means of communication is unavailable or compromised.
 This could be personal cell phones, a secondary teleconferencing system, etc. These communication channels must be established prior to their need to minimize their immediate use in a time of need.

+## Third Party Support
+A third party support point of contact shall be maintained.
+Where possible, a contract (like a retainer) shall be established and communication channels maintained.
+Where not possible, a package of information must be maintained in order to minimize onboarding with a "fresh" third-party.

+Third-Party Onboarding Package
+- Enterprise Incident Response Policy and Plan
+- Incident Response Policy and Plan
+- Incident Response Playbook Library
+- Incident Response Points of Contact
+- Incident Response Alternate Communication Methods details

 ## Documentation, Training, Awareness
 Incident Responders shall be familiar with the following documents and have them readily accessible:
 - IP Address Management